What is Pronoun-Antecedent Agreement?

 “Upon completing an exam, the class starts on their next assignment.”
 In this example class is a plural collective noun, so “their” is the plural pronoun used to refer back to it.

 5) Titles of a single entity should have a singular pronoun referent.
-Titles of a single entity might include things like books, countries, an organizations, and so on.
+Titles of a single entity might include things like books, countries, an organization, and so on.

 For example: “The Silence of the Lambs left its readers stunned.”
 The Silence of the Lambs is singular therefore we use the singular possessive noun “its” as its referent.